moosensei/awesome-moodle/README.md

 - 📊 **EdTech Awards** - Moodle and its partners are frequently recognized in various EdTech awards for their innovative solutions.
 - 🏢 **Corporate Training Awards** - Awards that recognize excellence in workplace learning, where Moodle is a popular platform.
+- 🌍 **B Corp Certification** - Moodle was recertified as a B Corporation in July 2025, expanding its certification in the US and India, reinforcing its commitment to using business as a force for good.

 [🔝 Back to top](#-contents)